starlightknown/Cyberon/CONTRIBUTING.md

 - After the changes in your branch are staged and commited, push the `git push origin [branch_name] -u`

-- Browse [here](https://github.com/starlightknown/Cyberon) and create a PR (PULL REQUEST) from your branch with the appropriate required details.

 ![image](https://user-images.githubusercontent.com/65087495/124753999-4b10db00-df47-11eb-893f-6353f58df2ac.png)

-- You should see a quick option to do so appear at the top of your forked repository on GitHub.
-Click the "Pull Request" button to have GitHub automatically set up the pull request.
+- You should see a quick option to do so appear at the top of your forked repository on GitHub under contribute dropdown.
+Click the "Open Pull Request" button to have GitHub automatically set up the pull request.

 - Congratulations!
 You've submitted your first pull request!